tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

 *TODO*: Is there an IPv4 canonical form RFC we should reference here?

-If the hostname connected to by the proxy was a series of CNAMEs, these should be included at the front of the list, starting with the CNAME that the hostname resolved to and proceeding sequentially.
+If the hostname connected to by the proxy aliased to one or more CNAMEs, these should be included at the front of the list, starting with the CNAME that the hostname resolved to and proceeding sequentially.